juancarloskatigbak8/Web-Scraping-and-Text-Analysis/README.md

-# Assignment Title
+# Project Title

-Assignment 2: Web Scraping and Text Analysis presented by Juan Carlos Katigbak 300366535 to Nikhil Bhardwaj CSIS4260 Special Topics in Data Analytics Section 001
+Web Scraping and Text Analysis

-## About the Assignment
+## About the Project

-The purpose of this assignment is to combine research, benchmarking, and practical coding to perform web scraping from publicly available sources, followed by comprehensive text analysis.
-The assignment is divided into two parts, each incorporating research and coding elements.
+The purpose of this project is to combine research, benchmarking, and practical coding to perform web scraping from publicly available sources, followed by comprehensive text analysis.
+The project is divided into two parts, each incorporating research and coding elements.

 Objectives
 Part 1: Web Scraping